mohitsaxenaknoldus/git-machete/docs/source/cli_help/advance.rst

 |    \| Apply Python2-compatible static typing
 |    x-feature/types

-Note that the current branch after the operation is still `develop`, just pointing to `feature/add-from-remote`'s tip now.
+Note that the current branch after the operation is still :bash:`develop`, just pointing to :bash:`feature/add-from-remote`'s tip now.

 Options:
   -y, --yes         Don't ask for confirmation whether to fast-forward the current branch or whether to slide-out the downstream.
 Fails if the current branch has more than one green-edge downstream branch.